 Here are 5 Healthy Habits For A Refreshed Attitude

-I’m sharing these not as an expert or counsellor; just as someone who’s found these habits helpful for those days when you just feel a bit blasé.
-While feelings are like a thermometer of sorts, they aren’t meant to take the lead in our lives.
-They are the worst mind drivers ever.
+While feelings are like a thermometer, they aren’t meant to take the lead in our lives.
+They are the worst mind drivers.
 Feelings can indicate something stirring, building, processing or lingering, but they’re way too fickle, flimsy (and sometimes selfish) to stand on.
 So, let’s get to some healthy habits to help set a new pattern for a refreshing result, bearing in mind that life is a journey.

 Try making a habit of checking your breathing pattern at intervals during the day, and tweak to suit.
 Even something as simple as sipping your cup of tasty herbal tea or delicious coffee while slowly inhaling the aroma is taking deeper breaths in what would otherwise by an everyday possibly-overlooked moment.